asyncapi/community/new-tool-documentation.md

+---
-# Add New AsyncAPI Tool to Website
+title: Add new AsyncAPI tool to website
+description: Learn how to add your tool to the AsyncAPI website using the .asyncapi-tool file.

+---

+# Introduction
-In this article, we will learn how to add your tool to AsyncAPI website using `.asyncapi-tool` file.
-You will come to know how you have to structure the above file and its related content correctly, to render your tool on the website with customized tags and information.
+Learn how to add your tool to the AsyncAPI website using the `.asyncapi-tool` file.
+Make sure to structure your `.asyncapi-tool` file correctly to render your tool on the AsyncAPI website with customized tags and information for users to filter tools according to different categories.

-The following areas will be covered:
- - Why should I read this article?
- - AsyncAPI Tool File
- - Tool File Structure
-   - JSON Format File Structure
-   - YAML Format File Structure
- - Manual Addition of Tool
- - JSON Tool Structure
- - Tool Card in the website

-## Why should I read this article?

-Quite interesting question 😀, but definitely you should know what this article targets.
-We already know that the present list of tools used inside AsyncAPI is presented on [AsyncAPI Tools Overview](/docs/tools) and it is manually maintained inside the GitHub repository.
-All the tools are sorted according to the different categories in which they are used and maintained by the contributors.
-But we don't have, how to filter the tools according to our interest 🤔, like languages, technologies used in it, open source tools, etc. Also, what if you want to add your tool to the list, what you will do 🤔?
-Will make a PR?

-What if I say, you don't need to make a mess of PR now 😉.
-Yepp, we introduce you to something new to add tools in our website.
-For this, stay tuned in the article 👇.
+> The entire AsyncAPI Tools list is under the [AsyncAPI Docs tools overview](/docs/tools) page.

-## AsyncAPI Tool File
+## AsyncAPI tool file

-We have introduced a new concept of `.asyncapi-tool` file which describes the type and details of a tool related to AsyncAPI.
-This file will follow certain schema and fields to describe your tool appropriately according to the needs of a user and it will then automatically being added to our website within a week.
-But the question comes, where this file will exist? inside AsyncAPI repositories?
-Definitely not!.
-Here comes the twist, this file will be created and maintained in your Tool's repository, and it won't ask for our approval.
-This file will follow certain schema which you have to follow to successfully and appropriately add your tool to our brand new [Tools Dashboard](/tools).
-The proper schema of the file is described [here](https://github.com/asyncapi/website/blob/master/scripts/tools/tools-schema.json).
-You can use the tools like [Online JSON Validator](https://www.liquid-technologies.com/online-json-schema-validator) to validate your JSON data for Tool against the schema given above.
+The [`.asyncapi-tool` file](https://github.com/asyncapi/website/blob/master/scripts/tools/tools-schema.json) requires a specific schema to describe the type and details of your AsyncAPI tool; this file automatically adds your tool to our website's [Tools Dashboard](/tools) within a week.

+You must create and maintain your `.asyncapi-tool` file in your tool's repository, as it doesn't require AsyncAPI approval.

-## Tool File Structure
+## Tool file structure

-Here's the sample `.asyncapi-tool` file structure, which can be used to structurise your tool configuration.
+Let's look at a sample `.asyncapi-tool` file in `JSON` and `YAML` structures.
+You'll use these file structures to insert your tool into the website's [Tools Dashboard](/tools).

-### JSON Format File Structure
+### JSON format file structure

 ```JSON
 {